 One or more years' experience in a human subjects research or health care setting strongly preferred.
 Previous work experience in customer service strongly preferred.

 Title prefix determined based on candidates years of relevant professional work experience.

 The Wisconsin Alzheimer's Disease Research Center (ADRC) conducts research in the field of aging and dementia, and seeks to establish effective prevention, treatment, and diagnosis of Alzheimer's disease.
-A research specialist is needed to coordinate neuroimaging research studies involving cognitively healthy adults and those with memory impairment.
-Studies may include working with military Veterans.
+A research specialist is needed to activate and coordinate neuroimaging research studies involving cognitively healthy adults and those with memory impairment.
 This position will work in the lab of Dr. Sterling Johnson.
-The incumbent will work under the direction of the Neuroimaging Research Manager, and with a team of study coordinators that manage a large portfolio of research studies.
+The incumbent will work with a team of study coordinators that manage a large portfolio of research studies, and under the direction of the Neuroimaging Research Manager.

 Excellent attention to detail, and strong organizational and interpersonal skills required.
-Strong analytic skills strongly preferred.
-Ability to communicate effectively and diplomatically in written and verbal forms with research sponsors, faculty, researchers, staff, and students at all levels required.
+Strong analytic skills preferred.
+Ability to communicate effectively, diplomatically, and in a culturally-sensitive way, in written and verbal forms with research participants, sponsors, faculty, researchers, staff, and students at all levels required.
 Excellent problem-solving, organizational, and computer skills required.
-Knowledge of University administrative policies and procedures, as well as federal human subjects protection regulations desirable.
+Knowledge of University administrative policies and procedures, as well as federal human subjects protection regulations highly desirable.
 This position is expected to maintain confidentiality in all aspects of the job.
 Applicants' prior work experience should demonstrate attention to detail, teamwork, maturity, and flexibility.